ACM40960/project-dakshkhanna/README.md

 import tensorflow as tf
 import matplotlib.pyplot as plt
 ```

+*Note : For the haarcascade_frontalface_default.xml, if your system doesn't have it installed post the installation of OpenCV, you can either download it from the repository or [here](https://github.com/kipr/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml) *

 ## Results ##
 After successfully creating a model trained by the dataset, we were able to get 97% accuracy in detecting if a person is wearing a mask or not in real-time.